abporter521/CS3500/Spreadsheet/README.txt

 DESIGN DECISIONS

+6 Oct -- I put a lot of helper methods in my controller class.
+The controller class does the variable and coordinate conversions and holds all the logic for building the backend spreadsheet.
+I am still fuzzy on the MVC model type and I am trying my best to separate concerns.

 IMPLEMENTATIONS

+6 Oct -- I implemented the form count class from the demo.
+This keeps track of the multiple windows open and It is a separate class file within the project.
+I have also implemented a controller class that acts as a separator of the spreadsheet logic and the view.

 NEXT GOALS

 5 Oct -- I would really like to set up a controller object that can help link the spreadsheet logic to the UI.
 Also need to implement the opening of more than one spreadsheet.
 I would like to attach the scrollbar to the mousewheel and move between cells with the arrow keys.

+6 Oct -- Get the multiple windows to open up saved files and close when needed.
+Attach the scroll bar to the mousewheel